-From the largest animal to ever live to the tiniest bacteria, over a million species call our oceans home.
-But our fishing addiction and environmentally destructive practices are changing the very nature of our oceans and putting its vast biodiversity at risk.
+From the largest animal to ever live to the tiniest bacteria, over a million species call our ocean home.
+But our fishing addiction and environmentally destructive practices are changing the very nature of our ocean and putting its vast biodiversity at risk.
 Many of our marine and coastal ecosystems are on the brink of collapse: 90% of the world’s large ocean fish – like cod, halibut and swordfish – have been lost since the 1950s.

 Supporting grassroots conservation

 EJF is working to document and expose the environmentally destructive fishing techniques that put our ocean’s health at risk and the illegal trade and poaching of marine species including sharks, rays and turtles that threaten these magnificent creatures’ future.

 EJF is working to build local capacity amongst a new generation of ocean defenders.
 We aim to harness local strengths, expertise and skills and to give recognition to the local individuals and communities who are taking a lead on protecting their natural world.

 EJF is working to rid the seas of destructive ‘ghost nets’.
 In our Net Free Seas project in Thailand, coastal communities collect nets which are bought and recycled into products from kitchen equipment to Covid-19 face shields.
 The work protects ocean wildlife and supports local villages at the same time.